nekoium/lumenfold/README.md

 - A question-and-answer panel.
 - AI answers grounded in the selected source.
 - Lightweight citations using exact source excerpts.
-- Saving an answer as a Markdown note in the virtual vault.
+- Preview-and-confirm AI proposals for a Markdown note and a study-set instrument containing SRS cards and quiz questions.
-- A note list or simple connected workspace view.
+- A Markdown note viewer and basic editor.
+- A minimal SRS review session with four recall grades.
+- A minimal multiple-choice quiz session with local scoring.
 - Persistent storage in IndexedDB.
 - Vault export/import using a documented ZIP layout.
 - A visible demo/mock mode that works without an external API.